 Any refunds resulting from the PLUS Loan go to the parent unless specified to go to the student on the Federal PLUS Loan application.
 Parent borrowers who elected to receive the refund from the PLUS Loan proceeds are mailed directly to the parent borrower at the address submitted on the Parent PLUS promissory note.

 Students may request refunds of non-financial aid funds by e-mailing the Bursar.
 Requests must be sent from the student’s Ohio University e-mail account and must include the student’s name and PID number.
 Students who are not enrolled in direct deposit must also include an address in their e-mail request.
 Refunds from non-financial aid sources will not be refunded until 14 days after the payment originally posted to the student account.
+Please note, credit card overpayments will be refunded back to the credit card.
 Students will be notified by e-mail when a refund transaction has posted to their student account.

 Check refunds are mailed to students in the following order: